groundh0g/leanpub-jekyll/README.md

 ### Comments

-To emable comments on your chapters and other pages, you'll need to select a comment provider and specify the provider-provided ID that was assigned to you.
+To enable comments on your chapters and other pages, you'll need to select a comment provider and specify the provider-provided ID that was assigned to you.
 You set these values in the `_jekyllfaces/config.md` file.

 ~~~
 comments: